Northern Ireland council

 • Two members whose primary branch of practice is staff, associate specialist and specialty doctor with no more than one from any NI divisional area.

-• Five members whose primary branch of practice is junior doctor including one for the highest polling GP trainee.
+• Five members whose primary branch of practice is resident doctor including one for the highest polling GP trainee.

 • Two members whose primary branch of practice is medical student.